Recognition Awareness: An Application of Latent Cognizance to Open-Set Recognition: Background

 OSR is different from object detection \cite{ViolaJones2001, R-CNN2014, YOLO2016}.
 As Scheirer et al\cite{ScheirerEtAl2013a} have pointed out, an object-detection model is usually trained on images containing both positive and negative examples, while OSR is to identify if an image is foreign or domestic without negative examples.
 If an image is domestic, OSR also has to recognize its category.

 With this outline, OSR can be viewed as a conventional object recognition with additional novelty detection capability.
-Many novel detection methods \cite{PimentelEtAl2014} rely on some kinds of a distance-based scheme, using a distance between the input and the training samples as a cue.
+Many novelty detection methods \cite{PimentelEtAl2014} rely on some kinds of a distance-based scheme, using a distance between the input and the training samples as a cue.
 This distance-based approach is often characterized by a search over training examples (or their representatives).
 This search is computationally expensive.
 In additions, designed solely for novelty detection, these methods do not scale well to OSR.
 Neither does it exploit a well-trained classifier, which is available in OSR settings.

 To address the issue from OSR perspective, Scheirer et al\cite{ScheirerEtAl2013a} formalize OSR definition and propose a concept of an open-space risk as well as a SVM-based one-vs-set machine.
-Instead of using a single hyperplane \cite{ScholkopfEtAl1999}, the one-vs-set machine uses two hyperplanes to bound the domestic samples, minimizing the open-space risk.
-Later, OpenMax \cite{OpenMax2016} is developed.
+Instead of using a single hyperplane as in one-class SVM \cite{ScholkopfEtAl1999}, the one-vs-set machine uses two hyperplanes to bound the domestic samples, in order to minimize the open-space risk.
+Later approaches\cite{OpenMax2016, RuddEtAl2018} rely more on statistic models and are reported with better foreign identification.

-\paragraph{OpenMax} OpenMax is built on the following rationales.
-(1) Given a softmax output vector $\mathbf{y} = [y_1, y_2, \ldots, y_K]$, summation of its components $\sum_{k=1}^K y_k$ should be less than one to leave space for the foreign.
-(2) The top ranking domestic classes (top highest $y_k$ values), which in combination take most of the probability summation, should give out more for the foreign.
-(3) The longer distance between a class average and a penultimate value is, the more probability the class should sacrifice.
-(4) A very long distance is also a cue that the input may not belong to the class.